filecoin-project/devgrants/open-grant-proposals/open-proposal-http2ipfs.md

 **Proposer:** `voidao`

-**Do you agree to open source all work you do on behalf of this RFP and dual-license under MIT and APACHE2 licenses?:** Yes
+**Do you agree to open source all work you do on behalf of this RFP and dual-license under MIT and APACHE2 licenses?:** `Yes`

 # Project Description

-Please describe exactly what you are planning to build.
-Make sure to include the following:
+*Support the transition from HTTP to IPFS:*
-- Start with the need or problem you are trying to solve with this project.
+- During the transition(HTTP2IPFS), there's tremendous need to transport(transform maybe) existing content from the HTTP-based web to the IPFS-based web.
-- Describe why your solution is going to adequately solve this problem.
+- Standing on the giants of all kinds of great tools such as [youtube-dl](https://github.com/ytdl-org/youtube-dl), and further integrating them properly, the solution works.

-This section should be 2-3 paragraphs long.
+- Do appreciated the solid foundation by IPFS and FileCoin!  <3

 ## Value